Table of Contents

 Is the IR-5 Visa Right for You?

 The IR 5 visa is ideal for US citizens who want to bring their non-citizen parents to live in the US.
 This visa allows parents to enjoy the benefits of living in the US, such as better healthcare, closer family ties, and improved living conditions.
+The renewable green card allows parents to live in the U.S. as permanent residents without needing a separate work authorization document.

 Key Considerations for the IR-5 Visa